Are you a prohibited donor?

 (iii) who has engaged in any activity individually, or as a corporation for the dominant purpose of providing commercial premises where I, or my body corporate, or a related body corporate of my corporation is to carry on its business if my business sells or leases a substantial part of the premises; or

-(iv) that is a close associate of a corporation set out in (a), (ii) or (c) in this paragraph.
+(iv) that is a close associate of a corporation set out in this paragraph.

-2. I am not a tobacco industry business entity, either a:
+2. I am not individual or tobacco industry business entity, that is either a:

 a) corporation engaged in a business undertaking that is mainly concerned with the manufacture or sale of tobacco products; or